Mughal Harem

 The Mughal Harem was the harem of Mughal emperors of the Indian subcontinent.
 The term originated with the Near East, meaning a "forbidden place; sacrosanct, sanctum", and etymologically related to the Arabic حريم ḥarīm, "a sacred inviolable place; female members of the family" and حرام ḥarām, "forbidden; sacred".
 It has the same meaning as the Turkish word seraglio and the Persian word zenana.
 It is also similar to the Sanskrit word anthapura, meaning ‘the inner apartment’ of the household.
 It came to mean the sphere of women in what was usually a polygynous household and their segregated quarters which were forbidden to men.

 The Harem, being a forbidden place, was constant topic of speculation and curiosity.
-It was a vibrant and a big physical space where women were arranged in regard to their proximity to the Emperor.
+It was a vibrant and large physical space where women were arranged in regard to their proximity to the Emperor.

 History

 The women

-Harems were composed of wives and female relatives of the Mughals.
-Most women usually entered the Harem through marriage, birth, appointments or as gifts.
+Harem women were composed of consorts (wives and slave concubines), female relatives of the Mughals emperors and slave maids.
+Most women usually entered the Harem through marriage, birth, appointments or as gifts (slaves).

 The women were governed through strict rules of Purdah, and they could not move out of the harem as they liked, but many women travelled for affairs of pilgrimage to local shrines, hunting and sightseeing with the Emperor.
 They always moved out in decorated palanquins or on the back of the elephants.
 Inside the Harem, they led a materially luxurious and a comfortable life.

 The Harem had gardens, fountains and water channels attached to it.
-There were various departments within the Mughal Harem that fulfilled the basic needs of its inmates.
+There were various departments within the Mughal Harem that fulfilled the basic needs of its residents.
 The food was provided from the Royal Kitchen known as Bawarchikhana and the Akbar Khanah provided drinking water and wine.
 The Ritab Khanah was in charge of supplying bread and the Maywa Khanah provided fruits to the household.
 Things of personal use such as dresses, jewellery, fancy articles and other household items were provided by the Imperial Karkhanah.